What is Menometrorrhagia?

 One of our favourite high-capacity menstrual cups is the Super Jennie.
 The large size holds 42 ml.
 It’s soft, comfortable and has some excellent user reviews and ratings from customers.

 Another thing we love about menstrual cups?
-If you have a heavy period and are using a couple boxes of tampons each month, you’ll save thousands of dollars over a lifetime by making the switch.
+If you have a heavy period and are using a couple of boxes of tampons each month, you’ll save thousands of dollars over a lifetime by making the switch.

 What about Cloth Pads?